Crypto News

 Overview

-Tether's 2025 financial report shows $10 billion in profit, $186.5 billion USDT in circulation, and a reserve portfolio that now includes $17.4 billion in gold (acquired at ~2 tons per week), $122 billion in U.S. Treasuries, $8.4 billion in Bitcoin, and a $6.3 billion excess reserve buffer.
-CEO Paolo Ardoino describes this as "one of the strongest balance sheets of any global company."
+Tether's 2025 financial report shows $10 billion in profit, $186.5 billion USDT in circulation, and a reserve portfolio that now includes $17.4 billion in gold (acquired at two tons per week), $122 billion in U.S. Treasuries, $8.4 billion in Bitcoin, and a $6.3 billion excess reserve buffer.
 For crypto cardholders using USDT-backed spending solutions (Crypto.com, Nexo, Binance, Wirex, Revolut), this strengthens confidence in USDT's stability during volatility.
-The gold accumulation strategy hedges against dollar debasement and geopolitical risk, while the massive Treasury position (larger than many countries) creates systemic importance that paradoxically makes Tether "too big to fail."
-Additionally, Tether launched USAT, a regulated U.S. stablecoin, signaling proactive regulatory compliance.
-While USDC remains the "cleanest" alternative with full audits, Tether's hybrid backing (Treasuries + gold + Bitcoin) offers unique inflation protection for long-term holders.
-The takeaway for crypto card users: USDT-backed cards are now safer than ever, but diversification across multiple stablecoins (USDT, USDC, potentially USAT) remains the prudent approach.
+The gold accumulation strategy hedges against dollar debasement and geopolitical risk, while the massive Treasury position creates systemic importance that paradoxically makes Tether harder to fail.
+While USDC remains the cleanest alternative with full audits, Tether's hybrid backing (Treasuries + gold + Bitcoin) offers unique inflation protection.
+If you are using USDT-backed crypto cards, consider diversifying across multiple stablecoins (USDT and USDC) to reduce single-point-of-failure risk.

 Have a question or update?